I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 I learned that layering retinol (vitamin A derived) serums under your favorite cream formulation can help kick-start results.

-In fact, I simply put a dollop of moisturizer in the palm of my hand and then add a few drops of the serum directly to my moisturizer and apply it that way.
+Personally, I simply put a dollop of moisturizer in the palm of my hand and then add a few drops of the serum directly to my moisturizer and apply it that way.

-During the summer months I skip the moisturizer and apply the retinol serum alone - at night - because it didn't feel greasy.
+During the summer months, I skip the moisturizer and apply the retinol serum alone - at night - because it didn't feel greasy.
 Plus, I'm out in the sun during the day, so I'd rather use retinols at night.

 In about five weeks, I began to see even more improvements in my skin tone.
 It seemed brighter and smoother than before I began using the serum.
-Which really surprised me because I haven't been using the retinol serum for too long.

-Start slowly at first – maybe a few times a week and monitor your progress.
-If all goes well, you can increase the frequency.
+Just start slowly at first and apply it every 2nd or 3d day.
+So you're only using it maybe a few times a week and monitor your progress.

 The beauty of serums is that they can be mixed or layered under favorite creams or moisturizers without leaving your face feeling heavy or greasy.